22 May Have you enabled the Lightning Experience for your organization?

-As you may know, Lightning Experience, which is Salesforce’s updated user interface and feature set.
-The interface became available to all organizations and all editions in the winter of 2016.
+As you may know, Lightning Experience, which is Salesforce’s updated user interface and feature set, became available to all organizations and all editions in the winter of 2016.

 You may have noticed a new option towards the top of the setup menu called “Lightning Experience New.”
 If you click on that, it takes you to the page that allows you to go through setup which will then allow you to turn on Lightning Experience.